 A request for letters is a custodian’s way of demanding probate.
 Unfortunately, it is not possible to probate only a single asset.
 Instead, once probate is authorized by the court, the executor or administrator is obligated to follow a comprehensive set of procedures designed to inform creditors and beneficiaries, resolve debts, and document a new tax basis in probate assets.
 Harris County requires almost all executors and administrators to use an attorney.

 We do not offer fixed fee probate.
-We charge by the hour, with rates varying from $295 to $425 per hour of attorney time.
-Initial interviews are no-obligation, so it costs nothing to hear specific recommendations that suit your needs.
+We charge by the hour, with rates varying from $295 to $425 per hour of staff or attorney time.